illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/tooling-assignment-packer.md

 ## Vagrant Box List

-Take a screenshot of the command: `vagrant box list` to show the ubuntu-server on your local host

-Take a screenshot of the Proxmox console showing your Packer Template and your Proxmox packer VM running
+Take a screenshot of the command: `vagrant box list` to show the ubuntu-server on your local host. ~~Take a screenshot of the Proxmox console showing your Packer Template and your Proxmox packer VM running~~

 ## Deliverable